 1/2 cup mayonnaise

-1 hard-cooked egg, minced
+1 large egg, hard cooked and minced

 1/2 teaspoon Worcestershire sauce

-1 teaspoon freshly-squeezed
+1 teaspoon freshly-squeezed lemon juice

-1/8 teaspoon dry mustard
+1 teaspoon dry mustard

 1/2 teaspoon salt